LLNL/RAJA/docs/sphinx/user_guide/tutorial/atomic_histogram.rst

 Computing a Histogram with Atomic Operations
 --------------------------------------------------

+This section contains a working exercise at ``exercises/atomic-histogram.cpp``.

-Key RAJA features shown in this example are:
+Key RAJA features shown in this exercise are:

   * ``RAJA::forall`` loop execution template
   * ``RAJA::RangeSegment`` iteration space construct
   * RAJA atomic add operation and RAJA atomic operation policies

-The file ``RAJA/exercises/tutorial/ex4_atomic-histogram_solution.cpp`` contains complete working code for the examples discussed in this section.
+The file ``RAJA/exercises/atomic-histogram_solution.cpp`` contains complete working code for the examples discussed in this section.

 The example uses an integer array of length 'N' randomly initialized with